Mind Switches in Futurama and Stargate: Mind switching and permutations

+In this section, we generalize the aforementioned problems and frame them in the language of group theory.
+Let $S_n$ denote the group of $n!$ permutations of $\{1,2,\dots, n\}$.

-We first look at a problem from {\em Futurama}.
-In ``The Prisoner of Benda", nine characters take part in a mind swapping spree involving seven switches; for brevity, we name their bodies $1,2,\dots, 9$.
-The product
+We begin with the problem from {\em Futurama}.
+Recall that the nine characters engage in a sequence of seven swaps, beginning with the pair 3,6.
+We represent this sequence by the right-to-left formal product

-represents the sequence of seven switches: first the pair of bodies 3, 6 use the machine to swap minds, then the pair 3, 7, and so on.
-One can check that (as permutations)

-No factor of $Q_9$ is a factor of $F_9$.
-Thus $Q_9^{-1}$ provides a way to ``undo" $F_9$ using nine switches: to restore normalcy, first the pair 2, 3 swap minds, then the pair 1, 9, and so on.
-Note that due to the limitation of the machine, in order for a product of transpositions to undo $F_9$, it is necessary that it have distinct factors, none equal to a factor of $F_9$.

-In a 2010 video \cite{grime}, Cambridge University mathematician James Grime asked if $F_9$ could be undone with {\em fewer} than nine switches.
-We can apply \eqref{nmr} to see that the answer is no. For

-and \eqref{nmr} shows that in order to write $P$ as a product of distinct transpositions none equal to $(12)$, one needs at least $M(9,2,1)=9$ transposition factors.